Tricyrtis, toad lily: planting, growing, care

 -

 It is normal for this deciduous perennial to die back in winter.
-New foliage may not reappear until April.
-If, however, nothing emerges, that is more worrying.
-Tricyrtis is a hardy plant that can withstand temperatures down to about -12°C. But these figures apply to plants grown in suitable conditions.
+New foliage sometimes does not reappear until April.
+If, however, nothing appears, that is more worrying.
+Tricyrtis is a hardy plant that can withstand temperatures down to about −12°C. But these figures apply to plants grown under the right conditions.
 Soil should remain cool during growth, but must not be saturated with water in winter.
-In addition, heavy, compact clay soils can be detrimental.
-Cold is never the only factor to consider when discussing a plant's hardiness.
+In addition, clayey, compact and heavy soils can harm it.
+Cold is never the only factor to consider when discussing plant hardiness.

 -

-My Tricyrtis leaves are turning brown.
+My Tricyrtis leaves are browning.
 What should I do?

 -

-Tricyrtis is a sturdy, floriferous plant but can suffer from early frosts that destroy flower buds.
+Tricyrtis is a sturdy, floriferous plant but can suffer from early frosts that destroy floral buds.
 Remember it prefers sheltered spots.
-It may also have suffered from lack of water during growth, resulting in less generous flowering.
+It may also have suffered from lack of water during its growth period, leading to less generous flowering.

 - Subscribe!